azpeteryang/azpeteryang.github.io/res.md

 • Conducted researches on the different stock sectors performance to provided data-driven decisions for investment.

+* Quantitative Analyst                                         (Gelan Technology)  Jun-Aug 2016
+  * Developed a faster method for big data's rolling polynomial regression by applying the expansion of normal equations, increasing the effeciency by over 200 times than the original method.
+  * Refactored a function to fill in missing financial data in comapny's database, increase effeciency by turning loop operations into column operations and improved filling accuracy by seasonal decomposition.
+  * Built a model based on AR-OLS to predict the dispersion of stock market according to its autocorrelation and its relationship with stock markets' volatility, the average residual is less than half of the traditional statistical models.
+  * Quantitatively defined 47 different form factors and back-tested them to calculate excess returns and classified them according to their performance.

   # Skills
   Python: pandas, seaborn, matplotlib, scikit-learn, dask, sqlalchemy, sqlite3
   R: future, ggplot, RSQLite, R6, devtools, stringr, dplyr